 07 of 12

-This small bulb from China, where most of the world's garlic from, stars as a seasoning or condiment.
+This small bulb, native to central Asia, stars as a seasoning or condiment.
 Fresh or dried garlic is featured in bread preparations, savory dishes, and sometimes by itself as a side dish when roasted.

 08 of 12